-A tech-savvy Taiwanese currently residing in New York City, loves bringing computational thinking to daily life.
+A tech-savvy Taiwanese currently residing in Seattle, loves bringing computational thinking to daily life.

 This personal webpage is dedicated to exploring me as a human being through different aspects.
 It’s not a complete portfolio in any way, but rather a means with which I aim to (re-)discover myself.